Ordering

 Alphabetical #

-What if we thought that the person reading the data visualization would be most interested in a particular school, but didn’t know ahead of time which one?
+What if we thought that the person reading the data visualization would be most interested in a particular school, but we didn’t know ahead of time which one?
 Then the simplest way to find it might be by sorting them alphabetically.

 Geographical #